pyxelr/recommendations-for-engineers/README.md

 -   [LinkedIn](https://www.linkedin.com/) <--- social platform for employees
 -   [Remote Jobs](https://remotehub.io/) <--- browse 1,900+ remote companies and learn about their team, benefits, work culture and more
 -   [StatsJobs](https://www.statsjobs.com/) <--- jobs for statisticians
+-   [Tech Interview Handbook](https://yangshun.github.io/tech-interview-handbook/) <--- carefully curated content to help you ace your next technical interview with a focus on algorithms

 #### tools